scoulomb/myk8s/Services/service_deep_dive.md

 It most likely also needs RBAC on service to find service (same as endpoint) label, because the ingress resource takes the service name.
 Note endpoint exists because of service (endpoints controller)

+Similarly Nginx ingress controller is also watching endpoint.
+From this [article](https://itnext.io/managing-ingress-controllers-on-kubernetes-part-2-36a64439e70a
+> the k8s-ingress-nginx controller uses the service endpoints instead of its virtual IP address.

+Thus `kube-proxy` is not used.

-It can also use the kube-proxy: as explained in [traefik doc](https://kubernetes.io/docs/concepts/configuration/overview/#services)
+Ingress itself can also use the `kube-proxy` or not: as explained in [traefik doc](https://doc.traefik.io/traefik/v1.7/user-guide/kubernetes/) or in source [here](https://github.com/scoulomb/traefik/blob/v1.7/docs/user-guide/kubernetes.md).
 > DaemonSets can be run with the NET_BIND_SERVICE capability, which will allow it to bind to port 80/443/etc on each host.
 This will allow bypassing the kube-proxy, and reduce traffic hops.
 Note that this is against the Kubernetes [Best Practices Guidelines](https://kubernetes.io/docs/concepts/configuration/overview/#services), and raises the potential for scheduling/scaling issues.
 Despite potential issues, this remains the choice for most ingress controllers.

+With the 2 deployment modes described in the doc:
+- > The Service will expose two NodePorts which allow access to the ingress and the web interface.

+=> `kube-proxy` is used.

+- > This will create a Daemonset that uses privileged ports 80/8080 on the host.
+This may not work on all providers, but illustrates the static (non-NodePort) hostPort binding.
+  > The traefik-ingress-service can still be used inside the cluster to access the DaemonSet pods.

+=> `kube-proxy` is NOT used.

+We used second mode (where capabilities are not explicit as allowed by default).

 cf. [StackOverflow response](https://stackoverflow.com/questions/60031377/load-balancing-in-front-of-traefik-edge-router) with the update.

-Nginx ingress controller is also watching endpoint.
-From this [article](https://itnext.io/managing-ingress-controllers-on-kubernetes-part-2-36a64439e70a
-> the k8s-ingress-nginx controller uses the service endpoints instead of its virtual IP address.

 See complementary articles:
 - https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/